Date: This webinar is now available on-demand

 - Carolyn Lee, Executive Director, Manufacturing Institute, who will discuss workforce issues facing the industry, the skills gap and ways in which they can be addressed.

-- Kim Humphreys, Director of Operations and Supply Chain, Avery Dennison Label and Graphic Materials, who will discuss women in manufacturing, how Avery Dennison attracts and retains young talent and the steps they are taking to make a more sustainable manufacturing facility.
+- Kim Humphreys, Sr. Director of Operations, Avery Dennison Label and Graphic Materials, who will discuss women in manufacturing, how Avery Dennison attracts and retains young talent and the steps they are taking to make a more sustainable manufacturing facility.

-We hope you can be part of this special webinar on October 24 for an hour you won't want to miss!
+We hope you can be part of this special webinar for an hour you won't want to miss!

 Steve Eddy, Global Industrial Manufacturing Advisory Leader, PwC